opf/openproject/docs/user-guide/gantt-chart/README.md

 ![OpenProject-overarching-project-planning](OpenProject-overarching-project-planning.PNG)

-If you not only want to include sub-projects but different Independent projects, choose the [global work packages view](../projects/#project-overarching-reports).
+If you not only want to include sub-projects but different independent projects, choose the [global work packages view](../projects/#project-overarching-reports).

 ## Aggregation by project